 Here is a follow-up to an article we wrote a while ago about fuel additives.
 If you haven’t read it yet, here is a link.

 Oil additives are touted as a way to reduce your fuel consumption and combat increasing gasoline prices.
-We’d like to separate the truths from the wild claims that additive manufacturers make in their efforts to move their product off the store shelves and into your oil tank.
-(For engine additives that do things like improve the compression of a very high mileage vehicle, that will have to wait for its own in-depth blog post.)
+We’d like to separate the truths from the wild claims that additive manufacturers make in their efforts to move their products off the store shelves and into your oil tank.

 Let’s take a look at some standard claims and see what’s is true, what is possible, and what is not.